Eyad-Mohammed-Osama/EnhancedArray.js/README.md

 - **predicate** : function to apply when iterating over elements.

 Return:
+- If **predicate** isn't neither an instance of `Function`, it returns `null`.
-- An instance of `EnhancedArray` that contains the indices of the elements.
+- Otherwise, returns instance of `EnhancedArray` that contains the indices of the elements.

 Examples:
 ```js